tldr-pages/tldr/pages/common/ical.md

 > Program to display english Calendar on your terminal.

-- Display current month's calendar
+- Display the current month's calendar:

 `ical`